philipsahli/django-golive/README.md

 * Configure crontab per role

     You can create a crontab `templates/golive/cron/ROLE.crontab` in your template folder.
-    It must extend the base template in golive and define a block in it.
+    It must extend the base template in golive and define a block `crontab` in it.

     Example `db_host.crontab`: